Finasucre: Diversification

 French company SGD, whose sole asset was an about 21% holding in the French company Naturex SA, listed on the Paris stock exchange.
 By 2013 Finasucre had 98.8% of SGD.
 The participation in Naturex was part of Finasucre's a diversification strategy.
 However, when prospects for the future were not good, Givaudan made a tender offer in 2018.
 Finasucre then sold its participation for 332.5 million EUR.

 In 2016 the brick factory Kwilu Briques SARL was started in Kwilu Province in the Democratic Republic of the Congo.
-In 2018-2019 Finasucre invested in Ynsect SAS, a company that breeds insects for agriculture and animal nutrition.
+In 2018-2019 Finasucre invested in Ÿnsect SAS, a company that breeds insects for agriculture and animal nutrition.
 It also invested US$30 million in JAB Consumer Fund in Luxembourg.

 Also in 2016 Finasucre bought Alldra in the Netherlands.

 Real estate

 In 2010 Finasucre bought 25% of the shares in the Royal Saint-Hubert Galleries in Brussels.
 In 2014 Finascure participated in the real estate developer Compagnie Het Zoute.
 In 2016-2017 Finasucre sold its 5% share in the listed real estate developer Aedifica.